pantherhash/ph_2/README.md

 SQL
 ====

-PH 2: A database, a query, a familiar paw.
+A database, a query, a familiar paw.

 Riddle
 ===